make-a-mark/dh110/README.md

 ![Wireframes + Wireflows](https://raw.githubusercontent.com/make-a-mark/dh110/master/Assignment%205/Wireframes%20%2B%20Wireflow.JPG)

 ## Wireframe and Graphic Design Element Variation
 For the overall graphical interface design, I wanted to have a clean, easy-on-the-eyes look and feel.
 There are a mix of warm and cool colors, but there's nothing very intrusive or popping out as much.
 I want the music learning experience to be relaxing and enjoyable, and I thought having something that is easy to stare at can help support that goal.
-I arrived at these stylistic decisions by comparing different design element variations.[Read more here!](https://github.com/make-a-mark/dh110/tree/main/Assignment%206)
+I arrived at these stylistic decisions by comparing different design element variations.
+[Read more here!](https://github.com/make-a-mark/dh110/tree/main/Assignment%206)

 <table>
   <tr>